apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Optional duration in seconds the pod needs to terminate gracefully upon probe failure.
+<p>Optional duration in seconds the pod needs to terminate gracefully upon probe failure.</p>
-The grace period is the duration in seconds after the processes running in the pod are sent a termination signal and the time when the processes are forcibly halted with a kill signal.
+<p>The grace period is the duration in seconds after the processes running in the pod are sent
+a termination signal and the time when the processes are forcibly halted with a kill signal.
-Set this value longer than the expected cleanup time for your process.
+Set this value longer than the expected cleanup time for your process.</p>
-If this value is nil, the pod&rsquo;s terminationGracePeriodSeconds will be used.
-Otherwise, this value overrides the value provided by the pod spec.
+<p>If this value is nil, the pod&rsquo;s terminationGracePeriodSeconds will be used.
+Otherwise, this
+value overrides the value provided by the pod spec.
 Value must be non-negative integer.
-The value zero indicates stop immediately via the kill signal (no opportunity to shut down).
+The value zero indicates stop immediately via the kill signal (no opportunity to shut down).</p>
-This is a beta field and requires enabling ProbeTerminationGracePeriod feature gate.
+<p>This is a beta field and requires enabling ProbeTerminationGracePeriod feature gate.
 Minimum value is 1. spec.terminationGracePeriodSeconds is used if unset.</p>
 </td>
 </tr>